5 Essential Yin Yoga Props & How To Use Them

 The purpose of yoga props in Yin yoga

-Many newcomers to the Yin practice might think that because Yin yoga is not a flowing style of yoga it's more meditative.
+Many newcomers to the Yin practice might think that because Yin yoga is not a flowing style of yoga, it's more meditative.
 And while any style of yoga could be linked to meditation or even considered moving meditation, Yin yoga can actually be quite challenging.

 Holding yoga poses for several minutes can really challenge the mind and the body, and that's where props come in!
 Props can alleviate the challenge for the body, but maybe not the mind!
+Some of the purposes props can have in a Yin yoga practice include:

 • Increase stress in desired areas